paketo-buildpacks/github-config/README.md

 Now, to wire up your CNB repo to receive relevant updates as a pull requests:
 * Append your repo name to the relevant file [here](.github/data)
 * Configure deploy-keys, secrets as required in workflow
-* To auto-merge these PRs, turn on [mergify](https://github.com/marketplace/mergify) for your cnb repo

 Submit your change to this repo as a PR.
 You should be all set when the PR is merged.